 GIVE IT TO: MS

-REVIEW: Before I moved overseas, I would never have believed that in 2016, a school would not allow girls to wear pants.
+Before I moved overseas, I would never have believed that in 2016, a school would not allow female students to wear pants.
 But like Liv’s school in the book, my school also requires female students to wear skirts only.
 It’s not a China thing–Chinese students wear street clothes or tracksuits to school–it’s an expensive British private school thing.
-Our mother school in London has the same uniform requirements as my school.
+Our “mother school” in London has the same uniform requirements as my school.
 I personally love skirts and dresses, but I’m glad I can wear pants if I desire.
 I can’t imagine being forced to wear a skirt all the time.

 For me, The Pants Project is a very needed story, but in all honesty, it’s a little lackluster.
 I liked Liv and especially her two moms, but they didn’t really sparkle as characters as in other similar books I’ve read.
 Liv’s new friend Jacob is equally dull, even though I was thankful to him for being so cool when Liv tells him he is transgender.